Fonteva/FDService-Examples/SparkPlugs_README.md

 # Spark Plugs

-In the Fonteva Services platform developers can extend/overwrite the callouts to the payment processor.
-This section will outline different ways to to use the Payment Engine.
+On the Fonteva Platform, this feature allows the ability to display custom Lightning components in the various areas to allow for a custom flow.
+The platform allows the ability to display multiple components on each extension poing.